kent-map/kent/built/megaliths/README.md

 At Little Kit’s Coty, there are stories about a baker who, in an attempt to count the stones, placed a loaf of bread on top of each one.
 Various troubles, depending on which story is read, befall the baker.
-In one version, one loaf mysteriously disappears and the devil appears in its place, while in another tale, he falls dead just before shouting out the correct number aloud.20 Various legends accompany the countless stones, one of which suggests that they are petrified humans.
-According to the legend, these unfortunate people can be released from their enchantment by counting the correct number of stones.
+In one version, one loaf mysteriously disappears and the devil appears in its place, while in another tale, he falls dead just before shouting out the correct number aloud.[^ref20] Various legends accompany the countless stones, one of which suggests that they are petrified humans.
+According to the legend, these unfortunate people can be released from their enchantment by counting the correct number of stones.[^ref21] Stories from France suggest the stones can move at their own will, making it challenging to count them.[^ref22]

-21 Stories from France suggest the stones can move at their own will, making it challenging to count them.22 Figure 7 Little Kit’s Coty/Countless Stones (Phil Marsh 2023)
+Figure 7 Little Kit’s Coty/Countless Stones (Phil Marsh 2023)

 **White Horse Stone**